Turkey's Erdogan hits out at Israel as Mideast conflict grows | DW | 19.05.2021

 While many heads of state and government are as diplomatic as they can be regarding the growing Israeli-Hamas conflict, urging both sides to de-escalate, Turkish President Recep Tayyip Erdogan has taken a very different tack.

 As so often in the recent past, the Turkish president has called Israel a "terrorist state" and "immoral."
-He has been following up daily with more verbal attacks on the Israeli state and its allies.
-Most recently, Erdogan lashed out at Austria for hoisting Israeli flags on government buildings in Vienna.
+Erdogan has been following up daily with more verbal attacks on the Israeli state and its allies.
+The United States recently reacted by condemning Erdogan's remarks.
+On Tuesday, Erdogan lashed out at Austria for hoisting Israeli flags on government buildings in Vienna.
 "I curse the Austrian state," the Turkish president said.
-The United States reacted by condemning Erdogan's remarks.

 It is no secret that Erdogan sympathizes and maintains close contacts with the radical Islamic terrorist organization Hamas.
 Nevertheless, the Turkish public has recently won the impression that the government is pursuing a course of rapprochement with Israel.
 Despite the many harsh words Erdogan regularly directs at Israel, talks have recently become more frequent again.
 Trade is also on the rise, with exports to Israel increasing steadily in recent years.